 For more information on IP prefixes, see Azure Public IP address prefix.

-In regions with Availability Zones, you have the option to select no-zone (default option), a specific zone, or zone-redundant.
+In regions with Availability Zones, you have the option to select no zone (default option), a specific zone, or zone-redundant.
 The choice will depend on your specific domain failure requirements.
 In regions without Availability Zones, this field won't appear.
 For more information on availability zones, see Availability zones overview.

 In this example we created a NAT gateway to provide outbound Internet access.
-The outbound rules tab in the configuration is bypassed as it's optional isn't needed with the NAT gateway.
+The outbound rules tab in the configuration is bypassed as it's optional and isn't needed with the NAT gateway.
 For more information on Azure NAT gateway, see What is Azure Virtual Network NAT?
-For more information about outbound connections in Azure, see Source Network Address Translation (SNAT) for outbound connections
+For more information about outbound connections in Azure, see Source Network Address Translation (SNAT) for outbound connections.

 Create virtual machines